No World, No People: No Problems.

 Mari's face twitches slightly as he rubs his snotty face all over the bosom of her brand new robe.
 Seriously?
 Not cool, man.
 She's not your personal Kleenex.

 "You really think so?"
 Yuuta asks, forcing a feeble smile and steadying himself.
 Indeed, why should he be moping when there is revenge to be had upon the ones that started this whole mess.
 If the Eclipse Society hadn't stolen that damn staff, none of this would've happened.

 Why was the Brotherhood keeping such a dangerous staff anyways?
 Surely it would've been smarter for them to destroy the staff or somehow negate its pyrokinetic abilities.
 Then, it wouldn't have been an issue.
 Yuuta pauses, thinking back to the High Priest.
 No, that guy would never harm anything with "historic value."
 Ugh, nerds, always causing all sorts of problems.

 "Oh, I know so," Mari replies, taking several steps back and allowing Yuuta to regain his footing.
 "I am the one that killed the rest of our party and set the building on fire after all."

 "Yes, it was I!"
-Mari proclaims, tugging on the hood of her robe to cast her face in a dramatic shadow.
+Mari proclaims, the hood of her robe casting her face in shadow.
 Yuuta gasps.
-With her face disguised and that oddly familiar looking staff in hand, she does look exactly like the leader of the Eclipse Society!
+With her face disguised and that oddly familiar staff in hand, she does look exactly like the leader of the Eclipse Society!
 "And my plans have nearly come to fruition!
-With the College of Mages destroyed, all that is left for me is to set light to the Great Pyre and cleanse this filthy world from the anals of history!"
+With the College of Mages destroyed, all that is left is to set light to the Great Pyre and cleanse this filthy world from the anals of history!"

 "Um, could you repeat that, please?"
 Yuuta says, scratching the back of his head and laughing awkwardly.
 Mari takes a deep breath, her eyebrows twitching as she clenches her fists.